sakazuki/node-red-desktop/README.md

 # Node-RED Desktop

-This is a desktop applicaiton of Node-RED
+This is a desktop application of Node-RED

 - [Homepage](https://sakazuki.github.io/node-red-desktop/)